Motor sensors

 Sense electrical (not mechanical) revolutions.
 No angle multiplication error occurs – it is suitable for motors with higher number of pole pairs. | Interpolation is needed if used with the VECTOR control algorithm. |

-Low-frequency digital signal – good immunity against electrical interference. | 13% ripple of generated torque during steady operation |
+Low-frequency digital signal – good immunity against electrical interference. | Max 13% ripple of generated torque at high dynamic operation. |

-Ideal for BLDC motors | About 13% to 50% torque ripple during stall or very low-speed operation |
+Cheap, reliable and robust solution. | Max 13% to 50% torque ripple during stall or very low-speed operation. |

+Analog sin-cos interface sensors offer versatile position sensing across various technologies (magnetic, optical, or inductive).
 Sin-Cos signal is composed of two analog signals of sinusoidal shape.
 Signals are phase-shifted by a quarter of the period and one period of sine (or cosine) signal corresponds to one mechanical turn of the motor (see pic. below).
 This type of signal is usually produced by a sensor consisting of a cylindrical permanent magnet glued to the rotor and a sensor chip located on the stator at a defined distance from the cylindrical magnet.

 Sin-Cos motor sensor is supported by "a" Motor sensor assembly variant.